jamro/jsbattle/docs/manual/bundled_tanks.md

   }

   if(Math.abs(angleDelta) < 5) {
-    // do not move forward if an enemy is on your way if(state.collisions.enemy) {
+    // do not move forward if a tank is on your way if(state.collisions.enemy || tate.collisions.ally) {
       control.THROTTLE = 0;
     } else {
       control.THROTTLE = 1;